quietfanatic/verdant-fang/log.md

 - Planned work for Monday: I really should start in on the music, and maybe the menus.
 There's still a lot of cutscene work to do.
 I might not have time to implement an actual fight for the boss.
+#####2024-02-19 M
+- Music!!!
+I made a main music track and it's really good.
+Day well spent.
+- Also made a title screen track, which is a little plain, but it might be better that way.
+- Also did more cutscene work.
+Implemented the cutscene of turning into a snake, and did some snake movement.
+- Planned work for tomorrow: Menus, more work on Indigo.